sequentech/documentation/docs/advanced-elections/introduction.md

 characteristics.

-Simple electoral processes can be configured and created using the intuitive graphical interface of the administration backoffice of the Agora Voting project.
-More advanced elections can also be created with Agora Voting, by at this moment there's no user interface that allows to configure some of the more advanced characteristics of an electoral process.
+Simple electoral processes can be configured and created using the intuitive graphical interface of the administration backoffice of the Sequent Tech project.
+More advanced elections can also be created with Sequent Tech, by at this moment there's no user interface that allows to configure some of the more advanced characteristics of an electoral process.